costerton-biofilm-center/WoundClassification2021/README.md

 counting on the raw, demultiplexed read files.
 `analysis_utils.R` - Contains functions for running the analysis in R.
 Needs to be sourced before running any of the other R analysis scripts.
-`FINAL_DataAnalysis.R` - This script takes the featureCounts output files and metadata.
+`DataAnalysis_v3.R` - This script takes the featureCounts output files and metadata.
 It then performs all of the analysis, including normalization, PCA, k-means clustering, etc.
 `FINAL_Makeplots.R` - This script generates all of the figures included in the manuscript.
 This excludes Figure 1a, which was created manually in Biorender.
-`ML_linearclassifier_mainCLEAN.py` - This script takes the metadata and count file output from the *FINAL_DataAnalysis.R* script and uses them as input to train a linear classifier.
+`clean_ML_classifier` - This script takes the metadata and count file output from the *DataAnalysis_v3.R* script and uses them as input to train a linear classifier.
 This classifier is then used to identify gene features which are good for classifying each level of the metadata variable of interest.